marionebl/jaketrent-blog/content/post/parameterized-states-webflow.md

 published: true
 ---

-My first experience with <a href="http://www.springsource.org/webflow" target="_blank">Spring Webflow</a> is on a project that uses Webflow 1.0.5.
+My first experience with [Spring Webflow](http://www.springsource.org/webflow) is on a project that uses Webflow 1.0.5.
 So far, I'm impressed.
 Apparently, Webflow 2 offers even more incredible awesomeness, but thusfar I would put my webflow experience over that of my previous couple years in Seam.
 (I was just waiting for a chance to abandon that library anyway.)

 <!--more-->